constarg/terminal-tool-builder-lib/README.md

 ```C
 tool_builder_execute(argc, argv, &builder);
 ```
-The `execute_command` function has 3 parameters.
+The `tool_builder_execute` function has 3 parameters.
 The first parameter is the argc of main, the second is the argv of main and the third is the builder.
 This function is responsible for the determination of what command has been given from the terminal and also is the function that calls the callback of the command thet has been requested.

 ## Destroying